sankavi23/Git-and-GitHub/index.md

 ![GitHub](https://github.com/sankavi23/Git-and-GitHub/blob/gh-pages/Images/1-github-explained.png)

-**GitHub** is a Git repository hosting service.
+**GitHub** is a _Git repository hosting service_.
-GitHub’s interface is user-friendly enough so even novice coders can take advantage of Git.It’s an intricate platform that fosters collaboration and communication between developers.
-GitHub has a number of useful features that enable development teams to work together on the same project and easily create new versions of software without disrupting the current versions, but it doesn’t stop there.
+ It is a provider of Internet hosting for software development and version control using Git.
+ While Git is a command line tool, GitHub provides a Web-based graphical interface.

 ### **Create your GitHub account**